 The Journal of Alternative and Complementary Medicine produced an article in 2009 discussing sleep and acupuncture treatments.
 Researchers reviewed a total of forty-six (46) randomized trials that were vetted for quality and acceptable design.
 The included studies possessed collectively 3811 patients in total.
 Their analysis showed a beneficial effect of acupuncture compared with no treatment or in other instances sham acupressure by demonstrating improved scores on the Pittsburgh Sleep Quality Index.
 Surprisingly, acupuncture for insomnia was superior to medications regarding the number of patients who experienced a total sleep duration increase greater than 3 hours.14

 In 2012, a systematic review was done on research regarding the effect of exercise on sleep and published in Clinics San Paulo.
-Their inclusion criteria narrowed the studies down to five.
+Their stringent inclusion criteria narrowed the studies down to five.
 They concluded that exercise training is effective at reducing sleep complaints and insomnia.
-And furthermore, that specifically the benefits from aerobic exercise are similar to those observed after using hypnotic medications like Ambien.39
+And furthermore, the benefits from aerobic exercise are positive compared to those observed after using hypnotic medications like Ambien.39

 Toxic Impairment and Insomnia